hammadtq/dSwaps/README.md

 ## Supporting Networks

-⋅⋅* Main Ethereum Network
+* Main Ethereum Network
-⋅⋅* Ropsten Test Network
+* Ropsten Test Network

 ## Demo
 You can see a [demo hosted over IPFS here](https://cloudflare-ipfs.com/ipfs/QmahpRL1pALo5XUhK2F4H4bovAJQBqHZJnUJGvuicsGHRh/index.html).

-##IPFS Documentation
+## IPFS Documentation
 To get started with IPFS, see the [documentation](https://docs.ipfs.io/introduction/usage/).

 ## Supported Wallets
-⋅⋅* MetaMask Browser Extension
+* MetaMask Browser Extension

 The project is based over [Crypto9](https://github.com/eddietio/crypto9), a project that was developed at the first ETHSingapre Hackathon in December, 2018.